-- NOTES: - See the "Auto defrost chart" later in this section for defrosting directions for each food. - To defrost items not listed in "Auto defrost chart", use 30% Cook Power.
-Refer to a reliable cookbook for defrosting information.
+- See the "Auto defrost chart" later in this section for defrosting directions for each food. - To defrost items not listed in "Auto defrost chart" later in this section, use 30% Cook Power.
+Refer to a reliable cookbook for defrosting information. - Put frozen food in oven and close the door.